jessicarobo/pink-wool/README.md

 ## When would I use this?
 When:
-- You have a brand new Ubuntu (or equivalent, specifically with APT and Java 16 available) Linux server
+- You have a Linux server with a supported distribution
 - You plan to use it for **only** 1 Minecraft server and
 - You don't care if this script runs destructively, changing whatever it wants to change.